dasher-project/dasher-web/documents/Specification/07ZoomBoxMovement/ZoomBoxMovement.md

     algorithm; the change in front position is the same as the change in the lateral size.

-9. Taking the parent box as the reference instead of the target repeat the upward cascade, steps 1 to 8 above.
-Continue repeating until the root box has been updated.
+10. Taking the parent box as the reference instead of the target repeat the upward cascade steps above.
+Continue repeating until one of the conditions in the initial processing steps isn't met.
 In other words, ascend the hierarchy and apply the upward cascade to update at each level.

 That concludes processing of the upward cascade.